 This does seem very boring but the habit of it made me productive.
-I did fill in some gaps in between with Netflix and YouTube.
-On weekends, the “work” part of it was replaced with more of Trello Board.
+I did fill in some gaps between Netflix and YouTube.
+On weekends, the "work" part of it was replaced with more of a Trello Board.

-This is how you stay productive during a quarantine, and I am continuing the routine.
+This is how you stay productive during quarantine, and I am continuing the routine.